Ronaldo breaks all-time Juventus scoring record with Lyon double | Goal.com

 It was Ronaldo's 36th goal of the season for Juve in all competitions, with 31 coming in Serie A, three in the Champions League and two in the side's victorious Coppa Italia campaign.

-Ronaldo would break the record in the 60th minute, scoring his 37th goal of the campaign.
+Ronaldo would net again in the 60th minute, scoring his 37th goal of the campaign.
 The Portugal star picked up the ball on the edge of the box and blasted a shot from distance that Lopes could only get a touch on as it went in.

 That strike was enough to write the 35-year-old into the team's history books as their highest all-time scorer over a single season.